fortunecookies/goodfortune-lambda/README.md

 # goodfortune-lambda
-Cloud function for calculating the GoodFortune of a player's address.
+Cloud functions for the FortuneCookies platform.